-I am currently interested in the testing and verification of machine learning systems, and also the use of machine learning to improve testing and verification in general.
+I am interested in the testing and verification of machine learning, and also the use of machine learning in the testing and verification of other systems.

-In ongoing work, I am looking at whether this approach can be generalised to generate tests for other kinds of system.
-I am also exploring whether the generated realistic unrestricted adversarial inputs can be used to train a more robust classifier.
+In ongoing work, I am generalising this approach to generate tests for other kinds of system where white-box gradients are not available.
+I am also investigating the extent to which adversarial training on generated unrestricted adversarial inputs results in a more robust classifier.

 After completing my undergraduate degree in computer science at the University of Cambridge in 2016, I spent two years teaching computer science at a school in Birmingham through the Teach First Leadership Development programme.
 I began studying for a PhD under Profs.
 Daniel Kroening and Tom Melham in October 2018.